pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 Restart the webserver with the command `systemctl restart gravwell_webserver`.
 Now, when you view the "Systems Stats" page and click on the "Hardware" tab, you should see entries for each of the 4 indexer processes.

-### Uninstalling Gravwell
+### Uninstalling DatalaiQ

-If you decide you no longer want Gravwell installed on a particular system, the removal process is relatively straightforward.
+If you decide you no longer want DatalaiQ installed on a particular system, the removal process is relatively straightforward.

-On Redhat and Debian systems, uninstalling the package should disable the services and remove the Gravwell binaries.
-It is then your choice to remove the rest of `/opt/gravwell`; note that if you delete the storage directories, any data that was ingested into your Gravwell system will be lost!
+On Redhat and Debian systems, uninstalling the package should disable the services and remove the DatalaiQ binaries.
+It is then your choice to remove the rest of `/opt/gravwell`; note that if you delete the storage directories, any data that was ingested into your DatalaiQ system will be lost!

 * Debian: `apt-get remove gravwell gravwell-crash-reporter`
 * Redhat: `yum remove gravwell gravwell-crash-reporter`

-On Docker systems, use `docker kill` and `docker rm` to remove your Gravwell container.
+On Docker systems, use `docker kill` and `docker rm` to remove your DatalaiQ container.
 You may need to delete any persistent volumes you created.

 Newer versions of the self-contained shell installer have a `--uninstall` flag, which disables the `gravwell_webserver`, `gravwell_indexer`, `gravwell_searchagent`, and `gravwell_crash_reporter` services but does not actually delete any data.
 You can also manually disable those services, then delete `/opt/gravwell` if desired.